 A survey of music literature from the Middle Ages to the present.
 Students will gain an understanding of music as an art form through listening and discussion of choral, orchestral, solo, opera, chamber and jazz works.
 Concert attendance is required.
 Open to all students, but designed for the non-music major.

 This is a web enhanced course.
-In addition to our class meetings, you will participate in the course using Cypress College’s course management system called Blackboard available at Cypress College Blackboard.
+In addition to our class meetings, you will participate in the course using Cypress College’s course management system called Canvas available at Cypress College Canvas.

 Students will be required to log into the course website in order to complete assignments related to the online lectures, reading, and listening examples before the designated deadlines.

 Required textbook: Changing Lives: Gustavo Dudamel, el Sistema, and the Transformative Power of Music, by Tricia Tunstall.

 Publisher: W. W. Norton and Company